 Lettere dal Passato

-is an immersive podcast that brings distant eras back to life through letters, diaries, and historical testimonies.
-With a captivating blend of multiple narrators, ambient sounds, and evocative music, each episode transports listeners to the heart of events, reviving the past with authenticity and intensity.
+An immersive podcast that brings distant eras to life through letters, diaries, and historical accounts.
+Thanks to an engaging blend of narrators, sound effects, and evocative music, each episode transports listeners to the heart of events, bringing the past to life with authenticity and intensity.

 Misteri e Delitti - Storie di crimini veri

-is a podcast that explores the most intriguing cases of crime history with an immersive and engaging approach.
+This podcast recounts the most intriguing crime stories, captivating and captivating.
 Through multiple voices, ambient sounds, and evocative music, each episode reconstructs unsolved mysteries and famous crimes, transporting listeners to the heart of the investigations.

 Journalism and Literature

-A publicist journalist, he has written for Leggo Torino, Stampa7 and La Precollina.
+A freelance journalist, he has written for Leggo Torino, Stampa7, and La Precollina.
 He also founded and directed the online newspaper La Pekora Nera.
 He has published three novels: Raìshja (Falzea, 2007), presented at the Turin International Book Fair.
-Mi era rimasto un calzettone (Elena Morea Editore, 2008), a biography of former Torino FC and Italian national team footballer Patrizio Sala.
-Trent’anni dopo – Una storia da Lupi (Elena Morea Editore, 2009), an autobiographical account of his military service in the Lupi di Toscana regiment.
+Mi era rimasto un calzettone (Elena Morea Editore, 2008), a biography of former Torino FC and Italian national team player Patrizio Sala.
+Trent’anni dopo – Una storia da Lupi (Elena Morea Editore, 2009), an autobiographical account of his military service in the Tuscan Lupi regiment.

 Music

-Antonio Ferrero’s artistic journey began in music.
-He has played in various ensembles and was a member of the renowned orchestra of Gianni Grossi and the Big Band of maestro Giancarlo Gazzani.
-He collaborated with prominent jazz musicians such as Nando Amedeo and Mariano Di Nunzio.
-Alongside pianist Guido Canavese and double bassist Stefano Risso, he earned a merit diploma at the “Concorso Internazionale Città di Ispra,” ranking second with a jury composed of Franco Cerri and Lino Patruno.
+Antonio Ferrero's artistic career began in music.
+He has played in various groups and was a member of Gianni Grossi's famous orchestra and Maestro Giancarlo Gazzani's Big Band.
+He has collaborated with leading jazz musicians such as Nando Amedeo and Mariano Di Nunzio.
+Together with pianist Guido Canavese and double bass player Stefano Risso, he obtained a diploma of merit at the “Concorso Internazionale Città di Ispra”, finishing in second place with a jury composed of Franco Cerri and Lino Patruno

-Actor, director, author, and publicist journalist, Antonio Ferrero has a multifaceted career spanning theater acting, dubbing, writing, and music.
-After years of theatrical training, he attended a workshop conducted by Russian director Anton Milenin, a direct disciple of Stanislavski and Vassil’ev, in the Skorik course.
+Actor, director, author, and freelance journalist, Antonio Ferrero has a multifaceted career spanning stage acting, dubbing, writing, and music.
+After years of theater training, he attended a workshop led by Russian director Anton Milenin, a direct student of Stanislavski and Vasil'ev, during Skorik's course.
 He is an expert in the Meisner Technique and the Orazio Costa method.
 He studied film dubbing and participated in an acting workshop with Giancarlo Giannini.
-Additionally, he deepened his knowledge of lighting technology with Franco Campioni, a specialist in "Luministics."
+He also deepened his knowledge of lighting with Franco Campioni, a specialist in "Lighting."

-An expert in vocality, he is a highly regarded vocal coach, specializing in pronunciation, prosody, vocal hygiene, posture, breathing, and public speaking.
-He collaborates with speech therapists and phoniatricians in vocal rehabilitation and also trains professionals in corporate communication.
-He is also an acting teacher, guiding emerging actors in their artistic training.
+A vocal expert, he is a highly regarded vocal coach specializing in pronunciation, prosody, vocal hygiene, posture, breathing, and public speaking.
+He collaborates with speech therapists and phoniatrists in vocal rehabilitation and trains professionals in corporate communication.
+He is also an acting instructor, guiding emerging actors in their artistic development.

-As a director, he staged Due partite by Cristina Comencini, Telefoni & Peccati (based on Paolo Genovese’s film Perfetti sconosciuti), Toc Toc, a comedy written by Laurent Baffie, La parola ai giurati, a theatrical adaptation of Sidney Lumet’s iconic film 12 Angry Men, Visita di condoglianze by Achille Campanile, and Tre sorelle by Anton Chekhov.
+As a director, he has directed Due partite (Two Games) by Cristina Comencini, Telefoni & Peccati (based on the film Perfetti sconosciuti by Paolo Genovesi), La parola ai giurati (The Jurors' Word), a stage adaptation of Sidney Lumet's iconic film 12 Angry Men, Visita di condoglianze (Condolences Visit) by Achille Campanile, and Tre sorelle (Three Sisters) by Anton Chekhov.

-As an actor, he performed in: Più Forte di Loro by G. B. Shaw, directed by Gianluigi Piras (role: Gregorio Lunn).
+As an actor, he has starred in: Più forte di loro di G. B. Shaw, directed by Gianluigi Piras (role: Gregorio Lunn).
 Non ti conosco più by Aldo De Benedetti, directed by Gianluigi Piras (role: Paolo Malpieri).
 Le virtù delle donne by Nicola Ferrucci, directed by Alex Curina (role: Alfredo).
 Le porte in faccia by Sergio Chiorino, directed by Sergio Chiorino (role: Police Inspector).
-La Locandiera by C. Goldoni, directed by Tony Skandal (role: Fabrizio).
+La locandiera by C. Goldoni, directed by Tony Skandal (role: Fabrizio).
 Delitti di una notte di mezza estate, directed by Sergio Chiorino (role: Marco).
-La maison d’été, adaptation of La cage aux folles by Nicola Ferrucci, directed by Alex Curina and Tony Skandal (role: Senator Pontery).
+La maison d’été, adapted from The Cage of the Fools by Nicola Ferrucci, directed by Alex Curina and Tony Skandal (role: Senator Pontery).
 Questa sera si recita a soggetto by Pirandello, directed by Antonio Ferrero (role: Verri).
 Macbeth by William Shakespeare, directed by Luisa Collenti (role: King Duncan).

 Film and Television